SEOULSPACE

 5. If you want to eat watermelon and chamoe,

 What’s the best way to beat the summer heat?
 Eat piping hot samgyetang!
 Yes, you read that correctly.
 Koreans believe eating hot soup on the hottest days of the year fights fire with fire or i-yeol chi-yeol (이열치열) in Korean.
-In South Korea, eating samgyetang during summer’s peak is actually part of a long tradition called sambok (삼복).
-While many people still observe sambok in South Korea, it is not a well-known aspect outside of the country.
+In South Korea, eating samgyetang during summer’s peak is part of a long tradition called sambok (삼복).
+While many people still observe sambok in South Korea, it is not well-known outside of the country.

 What is sambok (삼복)?